JEAN'S BIBLE STUDY COM

 (89h) Thy kingdom come >> Fear of God is the beginning of wisdom >> Wisdom of the Spirit

 (109h) Thy kingdom come >> Faith >> Spirit and the word >> Spirit the teacher >> Spirit teaches us about the word of God >> Spirit teaches us about Jesus – The “Spirit of wisdom and of revelation” is an example of how the Holy Spirit works with the word of God, which the Bible repeats many times.
 In this case Paul is praying that God would work His wisdom into the Church and reveal to us the “hope of His calling.”
 This hope is anchored in eternity.
-He has things in store for us that are so far beyond us that it is pointless to even mention them.
+He has things in store for us that are too far beyond us to mention.
 So long as we are in the flesh, we will be limited to our understanding of God.
 When we receive our resurrected bodies comprised of the substance of heaven, then we will understand the knowledge of God in ways that we never could in this life.
 Our comprehension will increase when we physically experience heaven.
 To possess resurrected bodies is to have a mind that can understanding the thoughts of God, who is mostly incomprehensible to us.
-For now He has given us what we need to know, and what He has told us is amazing, including this passage (and continued into the next chapter), that God has raised Christ and seated Him on His throne at His right-hand, and has raised us and seated us with Him at Christ's right-hand, “far above all rule and authority and power and dominion and every name that is named.”
+For now He has given us what we need to know, and what He has told us is amazing, including this passage, continued into the next chapter.
+Paul reveals that God has raised Christ and seated Him on the Father's throne at His very right-hand, and has raised us and seated us with Him at Christ's right-hand, “far above all rule and authority and power and dominion and every name that is named.”

 Eph 1-15,16